nojhamster/osu-parser/README.md

 `bpm` : a single number if constant (ex `150`), or min~max (ex `140~180`).
 `totalTime` : total time in seconds (between the first timing point and the last object).
 `drainingTime` : draining time in seconds.
-`hitObjects` : list of all hit objects.
+`hitObjects` : array of all hit objects.
 See HitObject below.
-`timingPoints` : list of all timing points.
+`timingPoints` : array of all timing points.
 See TimingPoint below.

 ### HitObject attributes
 `objectName`: circle, slider, spinner or unknown.